Skip to content

 · About this exam ·

-The ACRRM Fellowship examination (FACRRM) assesses competence in rural and remote generalist medicine.
-The Structured Assessment using Multiple Patient Scenarios (StAMPS) is the written component: eight stations, each with a reading period and three structured written questions.
+The ACRRM Fellowship examination (FACRRM) assesses competence in rural and remote generalist medicine through two summative exams.
+The MCQ paper is the written assessment, a multiple-choice test of applied medical knowledge across the curriculum.
+The Structured Assessment using Multiple Patient Scenarios (StAMPS) is the oral component: eight stations, each with a reading period and three structured examiner questions delivered orally via Zoom.
 Stations are set in rural and remote clinical contexts and assess clinical reasoning, procedural decision-making, and management under resource constraints.
-The ACRRM curriculum spans 10 domains from emergency medicine to ATSI health and procedural practice.
+The Rural Generalist Curriculum spans 8 Domains of Rural and Remote Practice, from expert medical care and emergencies through population health, Aboriginal and Torres Strait Islander health, professional ethics, and geographic isolation.
+PRIMEX is built by Dr Jay Marshall, an anaesthetics registrar in Taree, NSW.

 • OrganiserAustralian College of Rural and Remote Medicine (ACRRM)